gamesbook/protograf/docs/source/card_decks.rst

         9,Gandalf,,Maia,1
         10,RingWraith,4300,Nazgul,9

-It can be seen that using ``None`` is the same as the missing item for Gandalf's age.
+It can be seen that using ``None`` in the "list of lists" is equivalent to missing item in the CSV file (for Gandalf's age).

 See below under the `T(emplate) command`_ and also under the `S(election) command`_ for examples how this data could be used.

 .. _deck-data-bgg:

-Data Example #6 BoardGameGeek API
+Data Example 6.
+BoardGameGeek API
 ---------------------------------
 `↑ <table-of-contents-crddk_>`_